 |Flower Color||Blue, purple, red|

-|Toxicity||Toxic to humans, dogs, cats, horses|
+|Toxicity||Toxic to humans, toxic to dogs, cats, and horses|

-Bloomstruck Hydrangea Care
+BloomStruck Hydrangea Care

-Pruning is usually not necessary other than removing dead, diseased, or winter-damaged branches, or removing branches that are rubbing against each other, or jutting out in a way that spoils the shrub's overall shape.
+Pruning is usually not necessary other than removing dead, diseased, or winter-damaged branches.
+Remove branches that are rubbing against each other or are growing outward in a way that spoils the shrub's overall mounded shape.

 Temperature and Humidity

-Hydrangeas like fertile soil; enrich its growing medium annually with compost or manure tea.
-Or, you can give an all-purpose, balanced fertilizer like 10-10-10 NPK once early to mid-spring and then every three months or so (suspend feeding in winter).
+Hydrangeas like fertile soil; enrich the growing medium annually with compost or manure tea.
+Or, you can apply an all-purpose, balanced fertilizer like 10-10-10 NPK once early to mid-spring and then every three months or so (suspend feeding in winter).

 Types of Endless Summer Hydrangeas

-- The Original Bigleaf: Grows 3 to 5 feet tall and wide; pink and blue flowers
+- 'The Original Bigleaf Hydrangea': Grows three to five feet tall and wide with pink or blue flowers

-- Summer Crush: Plentiful, big red and purple blooms; 18 to 36 inches tall and wide
+- 'Summer Crush'®': Plentiful, big raspberry red or purple blooms; 18 to 36 inches tall and wide

-- Blushing Bride: Pure white semi-double florets that make big round balls; white flowers mature to blush pink or Carolina blue; 3 to 6 feet tall and wide
+- 'Blushing Bride': Pure white semi-double florets that make big round balls; white flowers mature to blush pink or Carolina blue; three to six feet tall and wide

-To prune Bloomstruck during the summer, cut one or two of the oldest stems down to the base to encourage fullness and branching.
+To prune BloomStruck during the summer, cut one or two of the oldest stems down to the base to encourage fullness and branching.
 If your plant is in zone 4 or 5, prune very little, and if you feel you need to, do it immediately after blooming.

-Propagating Bloomstruck Hydrangea
+Propagating BloomStruck Hydrangea

-As a trademarked cultivar, propagating Bloomstruck hydrangeas for sale is prohibited.
+As a trademarked cultivar, propagating BloomStruck hydrangeas for sale is prohibited.
 However, most hydrangeas are easy to propagate from cuttings.
 The best time to propagate is in the early fall.
 This plant will not be harmed when you take cuttings.
-You can root cuttings in soil or water; here's how to do it:
+You can root cuttings in soil or water.

-You'll need sterilized pruning snips, well-draining potting soil, an 8- or 10-inch pot (terra-cotta is a suitable type), and rooting hormone (or a clear glass of water).
+You'll need sterilized pruning snips, well-draining potting soil, an eight or 10-inch pot, rooting hormone, or a clear glass of water.
+Here's how to do it:

 - Dip the cut-end in rooting hormone.

-- Cover the pot with a clear plastic bag and close it at the bottom of the pot.
+- Cover the pot with a clear plastic bag and close it at the bottom.
 Do not let the bag touch any of the leaves.
 You can cut a few slits at the sides of the bag or open the bag an hour each day for air circulation.

-Potting and Repotting Bloomstruck Hydrangea
+Potting and Repotting BloomStruck Hydrangea

 Common Pests & Plant Diseases

-How to Get Bloomstruck Hydrangea to Bloom
+How to Get BloomStruck Hydrangea to Bloom

-Common Problems With Bloomstruck Hydrangea
+Common Problems With BloomStruck Hydrangea

-Plants kept in containers dry out quicker than plants in the ground—the water drains away, and many roots compete for the water.
-If you have a potted plant, pull it out of the container and check the root system.
+Plants grown in containers dry out more quickly than plants in the ground.
+If you have a potted plant, remove it from the container and look at its root system.
 If the plant appears rootbound with roots growing out of drainage holes and overtaking the soil in the pot, it's time for a new pot.

-Also, make sure that the plant's leaves are not being scorched or burned in the sun; a blistering sun and insufficient water can lead to yellowing.
+Make sure that the plant's leaves are not being scorched or burned in the sun; a blistering sun and insufficient water can lead to yellowing.
 Move the plant to a shadier spot to protect it from the sun's harsh rays.

-If you see brown spots, this can indicate a disease like a fungus or bacteria.
-If you have brown edges or tips, it can result from too much aluminum sulfate added to the soil to change the color of the blooms.
+If you see brown spots, this can indicate a fungal or bacterial disease.
+If the plant foliage exhibits brown edges or tips, it might be caused by too much aluminum sulfate added to the soil to change the color of the blooms.

-How do you change the color of Bloomstruck flowers?
+How do you change the color of BloomStruck flowers?